kim-cv/CV_Tasks_Angular/README.md

 This is two repositories for my CV to display how I would construct a simple task app with Angular and Firebase.

+Angular is running at the newest version, 8.

 Q: Is it complete?
 A: It works but there is still elements that needs to be refined and completed.